It’s amazing to look back and see just how far our world has come technologically.

 7. Artificial Intelligence (AI)

-The transformative power of generative AI has revolutionised healthcare, specifically within the realm of artificial intelligence (AI) technologies.
+The transformative power of generative AI has revolutionised healthcare, specifically within the realm of artificial intelligence (AI) technologies in the workplace.

 AI has the capability to analyse large datasets, identify patterns, and provide valuable insights for diagnosis, treatment plans, and preventive care.
 By leveraging advanced techniques like deep learning, healthcare providers can access better decision support tools, leading to more informed decisions about patient care and tailored treatments that meet individual needs, ultimately reducing costs associated with ineffective interventions.